-Each year, the CFT sponsors several bills.
-Ideas for legislation may come from a number of sources, but typically members communicate their ideas through CFT governance meetings and resolutions at Convention and State Council.
+Each year, the CFT sponsors several legislative bills.
+Ideas for legislation may come from a number of sources, but typically members communicate their issues through CFT governance meetings and resolutions passed by Convention and State Council.
 Once the CFT adopts a sponsored bill program, staff lobbyists work to secure legislators who will author the bills, and see the bills through the legislative process and onto the governor’s desk.

-Glossary of Legislative Terminology is an online resource from the California Legislature.
-You can learn how legislative bills get named, how to decode bill prefixes, how the committees of the Legislature work, and so much more.
-Access it on your device at any time.
+The Legislative Process, A Citizen’s Guide to Participation is prepared by the California Senate.
+Learn how legislative bills get named, how to decode bill prefixes, how the committees of the Legislature work, and so much more.